 Are We Trying to Solve Problems by Guessing?

 There’s no shortage of challenging or even existential problems facing modern human societies.
 As a fully global and highly technological species, we need to understand and manage myriad domains at multiple scales.
-Some of our most pressing concerns revolve around wealth distribution, social (in)equity, racism, conflict, economic growth, the biosphere, the atmosphere, poverty, crime, security, surveillance capitalism, health, and emotional well-being.
+Some of our most pressing concerns revolve around wealth distribution, social (in)equity, racism, conflict, economic growth, the biosphere, the atmosphere, poverty, crime, security, surveillance capitalism, and health.
 This list is by no means exhaustive.
 Underneath these large banners lie tens of thousands of individual policies, programs, projects and initiatives aimed at bringing about desirable outcomes/results.
-Intergovernmental entities (e.g. U.N., OECD), development banks, governments (national, regional, local), non-governmental organizations, foundations, charities, and many private-sector entities focus the majority of their time and resources on trying to find effective and efficient ways to implement interventions that will achieve aimed-for results such as elevating quality of life, promoting fairness, and alleviating unnecessary suffering.
+Intergovernmental entities (e.g. U.N., OECD), development banks, governments (national, regional, local), non-governmental organizations, foundations, charities, and many private-sector organizations focus the majority of their time and resources on trying to find effective and efficient ways to design and implement interventions that will achieve aimed-for results, elevate quality of life, promote fairness, and alleviate unnecessary suffering.

 Is this happening in practice?
 Are most organizations designing their programs and policies using a rigorous approach based on evidence, and testing them scientifically to see if they work?
 It may come as a shock (or not) to learn that no, most organizations are not doing this.
 This may be surprising to the average person, who may have at least some faith that their tax dollars, donations, or investments are being spent on interventions that are built on at least a modicum of sound reasoning.
 But nevertheless, even a very superficial familiarity with how governments and other large organizations function will reveal that very little effort is put into deliberate design, let alone rigorous, scientific design.
 We believe that many organizations are, more often than not, guessing about what works and how to get better results.